crazyscot/qcp/README.md

 ### News

+- **(New in 0.5)**
+  - The default UDP buffer size is now 4MB. _This may cause warnings until you have updated your sysctl.conf._
+  - New features: `--preserve`; `NewReno` congestion controller; `--list-features` meta feature
+  - New tuning options: UDP buffer size, MTU, packet loss detection thresholds
+  - Removed some infrequently-used CLI short options
 - **(New in 0.4)**
   - Added builds for [OSX](https://docs.rs/qcp/latest/qcp/doc/osx/index.html), [Windows](https://docs.rs/qcp/latest/qcp/doc/windows/index.html) and BSD
   - New features: Explicit username with `-l <login-name>`; ssh subsystem mode
 - **(New in 0.3)**
   - Negotiate transport setting by combining configuration from both sides
   - Protocol encoding changed to [BARE], removing the dependency on capnp.
+  - **0.3 was a total compatibility break** with earlier versions.

 For a full list of changes, see the [changelog].

+#### Compatibility

+The protocol has been designed to be backwards and forwards compatible (since the 0.3 compatibility break).

+Binaries which are different versions can interoperate, provided both sides support the required features.
+If you find they can't, or one side crashes, please report a bug.

 #### Platform support status